 \textbf{Discussion and conclusions.} The axion is a particularly well-motivated candidate for the DM which makes up most of the matter in our Universe.
 As a result, experimental efforts are ongoing worldwide towards its discovery.
 Resonant cavities are a primary tool in this search, where they enhance the rate of axion conversion to photons in a background electromagnetic field.

-In this work we have identified and explored a novel channel for axion discovery, which also relies upon resonant cavities, by establishing that the rate of spontaneous and stimulated axion decays to two photons inside such a cavity can also be enhanced.
-As we have discussed, this method allows the axion parameter space to be explored in a way that is competitive and complimentary to other approaches, with the capability to probe the most-favoured region for QCD axion DM.
+In this work, we have identified and examined a previously unexplored channel for axion discovery, which also relies upon resonant cavities, by establishing that the rate of spontaneous and stimulated axion decays to two photons inside such a cavity can also be enhanced.
+As we have discussed, this method allows the parameter space to be explored in a way that is competitive and complimentary to other approaches, with the capability to probe a well-motivated region for QCD axion DM.

 Furthermore, we have established that SRF cavity up-conversion experiments of the type already explored in Refs.~\cite{Berlin:2019ahk, Lasenby:2019prg, Berlin:2020vrk,Li:2025pyi}, which are designed to search for low mass axions satisfying $m_{\rm a} = \omega_{\rm s}-\omega_{\rm p}$, already have the capability to search for axions satisfying $m_{\rm a} = \omega_{\rm s}+\omega_{\rm p}$ via this method.
 As such, an experiment of this type could in principle search two distinct regions of the axion parameter space simultaneously.